-During the crisis, home prices surged after buyers flock to the market.
-Renters wanting to finally buy their own place and real estate investors wanted to take advantage of the low mortgage rates.
+According to CNBC, home prices surged after buyers flocked to the market during the crisis.
+Renters wanted to buy their own place finally, and real estate investors wanted to take advantage of the low mortgage rates.
 The high demand and low supply of houses for sale led to the increased prices of properties.

-Even homeowners who were initially planning to sell their homemade the decision to wait.
-They would rather stay in their houses a little longer just to leverage on the rising home prices.
-In the meantime, they opted to improve their homes to further boost their property values.
+Even homeowners who were initially planning to sell their homemade decided to wait.
+They would rather stay in their houses a little longer to leverage the rising home prices.
+In the meantime, they opted to improve their homes to boost their property values further.

 Knowing they get to increase the price of their home in the future gave homeowners better peace of mind.
 They look forward to selling their properties at a better price.
-This then gives them the confidence that they can better build wealth through future sales.
+This then gives them the confidence that they can better build wealth through future sales, says womenwhomoney.com.

 Ensure comfort, physical health, and sanity

 Many people turned to remote work while their kids had no choice but to study from home.
-With the whole family spending more time sheltering in place, they want to make sure everyone’s physical health and safety.
+With the whole family spending more time sheltering in place, they want to ensure everyone’s physical health and safety.
 Some turned to home improvements but chose to do the DIY approach.

-Homeowners turned to DIY projects like giving extra rooms a makeover to make way for remote learning and work.
+Homeowners turned to DIY projects like giving extra rooms a makeover for remote learning and work.
 Others turned to kitchen and bathroom renovations to boost their family’s health.
 Some even started a vegetable garden and made space for a home gym for better health and fitness.

-There are also homeowners who wanted to boost their home’s safety by turning to projects that will better boost home security.
-These include residential gates and fences, smart home security systems, and smart locks.
+Some homeowners want to boost their home’s safety by turning to projects that will better increase home security.
+These include residential gates and fences, intelligent home security systems, and smart locks.
 With the whole family home, they want to get to ensure no uninvited visitors will through their property.